Under the Estonian Constitution, a maintenance obligation is a family’s duty to provide for its members who need assistance.

 More detailed information regarding State legal aid is available here.

 Applications for state procedural aid to cover procedural costs may be made by persons who are unable to pay those costs due to their financial status or who are only able to pay them in part or in instalments.
 There must also be sufficient reason to presume that the planned participation in the proceedings will be successful.

 The application form for procedural aid for a natural person and the notice regarding the personal and financial status of the applicant and family members is available here.

 A court may order that a fixed or variable amount be paid as a maintenance allowance to a minor child, specifying the basis for calculating the amount of maintenance.
 Courts generally order that the maintenance be paid as monthly payments.
-The monthly maintenance for one child may not, however, be less than one-half of the minimum monthly wage established by the Government of the Republic (the minimum allowance was thus EUR 250 per child in 2018 and EUR 270 in 2019).
+The monthly maintenance for one child may not, however, be less than one-half of the minimum monthly wage established by the Government of the Republic (the minimum allowance was thus EUR 250 per child in 2018 and EUR 270 in 2019, and EUR 292 in 2020).
 Nevertheless, a court may, if there is a valid reason, reduce maintenance to below the minimum monthly wage established by the Government.
 Valid reasons in this case may include a parent’s incapacity for work or if the person obliged to pay maintenance has other dependents.

 The obliged person may, if there is a valid reason, demand to be allowed to provide maintenance in some other manner.
 Parents may by mutual agreement come to a detailed arrangement as to how the maintenance obligation with respect to a child is to be performed, and determine how and at what intervals maintenance is to be provided.